About Us

 Working with our sponsors, we are able to provide every Buddy Bag to our local students for free.
 Our goal is to provide a reliable, accessible food source for children who may not otherwise be able to access food.
 That’s why we keep our program at no cost to each enrolled student.

 Schools are also able to join our program free of charge.
 We do not require any financial commitments from the local schools or families that utilize our program.
-Currently, we are serving schools in Southwestern Porter County and Winfield.
+Currently, we are serving schools in portions of Lake and Porter Counties.

 Give a man a fish